Shri-0/Pedalboard-Shri/README.md

 B.  3rd Party Established VSTs need testing (not sure if possible with Live Audio at the moment)
 C.  Live Audiostream feature needs to be coded and tested - Update: Can route audio out from synth into interface, and can adjust audio as necessary in pedalboard when start button is hit

-D. Will need to graphically analyze and plot sounds generated from the PedalBoard folders
+D. Will need to graphically analyze and plot sounds generated from PedalBoard session folder